 An online portfolio should be easy for us to access and view.
 A blog with good quality imagery, all on one page (not hidden in numerous pages/folders) is preferred so that we can simply scroll down and see all your work at once.
 The easier you make it for us to see your work the better it will be for all of us.

 Good, reliable and free hosting for your portfolio is readily available, take a look at blogger.com, tumblr.com, artstation.com, weebly.com, carbonmade.com.
 Keep the design of the portfolio simple as we are interested in your artwork more than your web-design skills.
 Make your site public, remove all sign-in and password requirements.

 Traditional and hand drawn will need to be scanned and posted to your site.
 If you don’t have access to a scanner check your local library or school.
 In a pinch a digital camera will work, however the quality will likely not be as good due to lighting issues (like using a flash).
 Photographing artwork on an overcast day without a flash will give better results.

 Portfolio review and selection will take place during the months of February and April.
 Make sure that your completed application is submitted at least two weeks prior to submitting your portfolio.
 The portfolio deadline for fall 2019 is February 11.
 Your portfolio should remain accessible for the entire month after submission.
 Candidates may be assigned a simple design exercise or requested to attend an interview to complete the selection process.

-By the end of February or early March (for early review) or May, applicants will be contacted by email and/or phone with the results of their application.
+By the end of February or early March (for early review) or end of April, applicants will be contacted by email and/or phone with the results of their application.

 You can complete this process any time from now until January 31 or March 15, 2018.
 Late applications will only be accepted if there are not enough qualified candidates selected from the portfolio reviews.
 In the meantime, you can begin to work on your portfolio.